Margaret Rose Realy never thought she'd be a lay hermit or a Benedictine, either...

 Zoe Romanowsky: What does it mean to be a lay Benedictine oblate?

 Margaret Rose Realy: It’s best to disregard the word “lay”—that can make it confusing.
-My personal calling as a Benedictine oblate is to be a lay hermit—somewhat of an anchoress, though I use that term loosely.
+My personal calling as a Benedictine oblate is to be a contemplative —somewhat of an anchoress, though I use that term loosely.
 I live a life of celibacy, but that is not the commitment of all oblates—most are married and have children.
 To be a Benedictine oblate is to be like a monk or nun in the world.
 We are specifically tied to a monastery and called to follow the charism of that monastery.
 Mine is service to the poor, and because of the number of prisons here in Michigan, we serve people coming out of the prison system.

 The charism of the Benedictine oblates is to find God in the ordinariness of life—St. Benedict is the patron of the ordinary—and to work and pray and offer everything to the Lord.
 The best way to describe it is a particular practice I have as a lay hermit: I keep a “Christ” chair next to my bed, and I have another one in my oratory.
 Mentally, I place our Lord there so he’s always present with me.
 Part of being a Benedictine oblate—or any religious for that matter—is keeping your eyes on Christ, and always having the reality of death before you.
 Not in a morbid way, but that we are always looking through Christ into the everyday-ness of our world.
 That is what it is to be a Benedictine, at least in my view.